lvk88/OccTutorial/README.md

 @build/bin@

 ## Where to go now?
-The tutorials are strongly under construction right now, but a detailed explanation of each source will be available at the wiki soon.
+The tutorials are strongly under construction right now, but a detailed explanation of each source will be available at the [blog](https://occtutorials.wordpress.com) soon.
 Until then, the comments in the files explain more or less what each example is doing.